 Professor Oros is a specialist on the international and comparative politics of East Asia and the advanced industrial democracies, with an emphasis on contending approaches to managing security and on the linkage between domestic and international politics.
 He also serves as Associate Dean for International Education, providing oversight and strategic guidance for the College’s Global Education Office, Office of English Language Learning, and international education-related issues college-wide.

 He is the author of Japan’s Security Renaissance: New Policies and Politics for the 21st Century (Columbia University Press, 2017), Normalizing Japan: Politics, Identity, and the Evolution of Security Practice (Stanford University Press, 2008), co-author of Global Security Watch: Japan (Praeger Press, 2010), and the co-editor of and contributor to Japan’s New Defense Establishment: Institutions, Capabilities, and Implications (Stimson Center, 2007), Can Japan Come Back?
 (Pacific Council, 2003), and Culture in World Politics (Macmillan Press, 1998).
-He also has shared his research in over a dozen scholarly articles and newspaper opinion pieces, numerous mass-media quotations in publications like The New York Times and Time magazine and on air on NPR, CNN International, and CCTV, and lectures to policymakers in Washington DC, Tokyo, Beijing, Berlin, and elsewhere.
+He also has shared his research in over a dozen scholarly articles, in newspaper opinion pieces, numerous mass-media quotations in publications like The New York Times and Time magazine and on air on BBC, NPR, CNN International, and CCTV, and lectures to policymakers in Washington DC, Tokyo, Beijing, Berlin, and elsewhere.

 At Washington College, Professor Oros offers a number of courses related to East Asia and American foreign policy in addition to an introductory course on world politics and the senior-level International Studies Seminar.
 Prior to coming to Washington College, he taught courses at George Washington, American, and Columbia universities.